We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Computer Science

 Robot Controls, GUI, Computer Vision (CV), Sonar, and Task Planning are crucial for autonomous robotics.
-Robot controls manage movement and actions, while the GUI allows users to interact and monitor the robot.
+Robot Controls manage movement and actions, while the GUI allows users to interact and monitor the robot.
 CV enables the robot to perceive and navigate its environment.
 Sonar sensors help with distance measurement and mapping, especially in low-visibility conditions.
-Task planning determines the optimal sequence of actions for achieving goals.
+Task Planning determines the optimal sequence of actions for achieving goals.
 Together, these systems enable robots to perform complex tasks autonomously in dynamic environments.

 Controls